Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This will be based on gcc (Win, Linux) and g++ on OSX.
 3. Then add the ability to debug a modal app.
 This will be based on gdb (Win, Linux) and lldb on OSX.
-4. We plan to create modalWin32, a native version of the modal UI toolkit for Win32.
+4. We plan to create ModalWin32, a native version of the Modal UI toolkit for Win32.
-5. We plan to create modalX a native version of the modal UI toolkit for X-Windows on Linux.
+5. We plan to create ModalX a native version of the Modal UI toolkit for X-Windows on Linux.

 # Using this source code toolkit to build your own wxWidgets based modal app: